magnussolution/magnusbilling7/wiki/en/modules/api/api.rst

 Username
 """"""""

-We did not write the description to this field.
+You need use the MagnusBilling API from https://github.com/magnussolution/magnusbilling-api-php.
+The username owner this API